 The largest ETF in the biotech sector is the iShares NASDAQ Biotechnology ETF (NASDAQ:IBB).
 Started on February 5, 2001, this ETF tracks 205 holdings, with the top three weighted at over 7 percent each.
 These biotechnology companies include Amgen (NASDAQ:AMGN), Gilead Sciences (NASDAQ:GILD) and Vertex Pharmaceuticals (NASDAQ:VRTX).

 The second top biotech ETF is the SPDR S&P Biotech ETF (ARCA:XBI), which launched on February 6, 2006, and tracks 141 holdings in its portfolio.
 Its top three weighted companies are Invitae (NASDAQ:NVTA), Exact Sciences (NASDAQ:EXAS) and Arrowhead Pharmaceuticals (NASDAQ:ARWR).

 Investors interested in the biotech market understand it’s often a slow wait when it comes to growth in gains, as companies rely on FDA approvals and feedback.

-In terms of the market’s future outlook, a report from Global Market Insights indicates that the biotechnology market will soar past US$775 billion by the year 2024, fueled by an increase in chronic diseases and the healthcare costs associated with those conditions.
+In terms of the sector’s future outlook, a report from Global Market Insights indicates that the global biotechnology market will soar past US$729 billion by the year 2025, fueled by an increase in chronic diseases and the healthcare costs associated with those conditions.
 Innovative products within the biotechnology sector will also contribute to the revenue size.
 These areas include growing human organs, plants and meat in labs.